 Travel consulting is a people business, and in the end, it’s all about who you know.
 As our good friend Mike Marchev will remind us on occasion, it’s also about how many “who’s” you know.
 An important component of building a successful travel practice is the network of people with whom you come into contact.
 Although your own circle of influence may be small, it grows exponentially because your friends, family, neighbors, acquaintances, teachers, and co-workers all have circles of influence into which you can market.
 These relationships provide opportunities to introduce your practice to people with whom you might otherwise not come into contact.

 But you have to make the effort to meet real, live humans in all of their physical glory.
 Hiding behind your safe Facebook page or blog is no way to grow the network of people who may at some time become clients.
-Human being are your species, and you have to mix with the herd every so often.
+Human beings are your species, and you have to mix with the herd every so often.

 Getting outside your office and meeting people raises the profile of your travel practice, making you more visible in your community.
 Without being overtly commercial, get involved.
 When you take the time to carefully integrate your professional life with your personal, not only does your circle of influence grow, but others have an opportunity to know you in varied contexts.
 You are still “that travel person” but you are also, that animal lover, involved parent, volunteer or community activist.
 When people in your community have a chance to see what really matters to you, you begin to matter more to them.